hanlin123456666/DS-5690-Project/README.md

 [Time Series Forecasting](https://www.tableau.com/learn/articles/time-series-forecasting)

 ## References
-Peter A. Mossey and Eduardo Castilla.
+1. Peter A. Mossey and Eduardo Castilla.
 Global Registry and Database on Craniofacial Anomalies: Report of a WHO Registry Meeting on Craniofacial Anomalies.
 World Health Organization, 2003.
-M. A. Hardin-Jones and D. L. Jones.
+2. M. A. Hardin-Jones and D. L. Jones.
 "Speech production of preschoolers with cleft palate."
 The Cleft Palate-Craniofacial Journal, vol. 42, no. 1, pp. 7–13, 2005.
-M. Iglesias, D. P. Kuehn, and H. L. Morris.
+3. M. Iglesias, D. P. Kuehn, and H. L. Morris.
 "Simultaneous assessment of pharyngeal wall and velar displacement for selected speech sounds."
 J Speech Hear Res, vol. 23, no. 2, pp. 429–46, 1980.
-S. N. Chiang, et al. "Buccal Myomucosal Flap Repair for Velopharyngeal Dysfunction."
+4. S. N. Chiang, et al. "Buccal Myomucosal Flap Repair for Velopharyngeal Dysfunction."
 Plast Reconstr Surg, 2023.
-A. Ysunza, et al. "Velopharyngeal surgery: a prospective randomized study of pharyngeal flaps and sphincter pharyngoplasties."
+5. A. Ysunza, et al. "Velopharyngeal surgery: a prospective randomized study of pharyngeal flaps and sphincter pharyngoplasties."
 Plast Reconstr Surg, vol. 110, no. 6, pp. 1401–7, 2002.
-S. Naran, M. Ford, and J. E. Losee.
+6. S. Naran, M. Ford, and J. E. Losee.
 "What's New in Cleft Palate and Velopharyngeal Dysfunction Management?"
 Plast Reconstr Surg, vol. 139, no. 6, pp. 1343e–1355e, 2017.
-O. Jackson, et al. "The Children's Hospital of Philadelphia modification of the Furlow double-opposing Z-palatoplasty: 30-year experience and long-term speech outcomes."
+7. O. Jackson, et al. "The Children's Hospital of Philadelphia modification of the Furlow double-opposing Z-palatoplasty: 30-year experience and long-term speech outcomes."
 Plast Reconstr Surg, vol. 132, no. 3, pp. 613–622, 2013.
-L. L. D’Antonio and N. J. Scherer.
+8. L. L. D’Antonio and N. J. Scherer.
 "Communication disorders associated with cleft palate," in Comprehensive Cleft Care, J. E. Losee and R. E. Kirschner, Eds.
 McGraw-Hill Medical, New York, 2009, pp. 569–588.
-D. M. Fisher and B. C. Sommerlad.
+9. D. M. Fisher and B. C. Sommerlad.
 "Cleft lip, cleft palate, and velopharyngeal insufficiency."
 Plast Reconstr Surg, vol. 128, no. 4, pp. 342e–360e, 2011.
-Parameters For Evaluation and Treatment of Patients With Cleft Lip/Palate or Other Craniofacial Differences.
+10.Parameters For Evaluation and Treatment of Patients With Cleft Lip/Palate or Other Craniofacial Differences.
 The Cleft Palate-Craniofacial Journal, vol. 55, no. 1, pp. 137–156, 2018.
 DOI: 10.1177/1055665617739564.
-M. Baigorri, et al. "Barriers and Resources to Cleft Lip and Palate Speech Services Globally: A Descriptive Study."
+11.M.
+Baigorri, et al. "Barriers and Resources to Cleft Lip and Palate Speech Services Globally: A Descriptive Study."
 Journal of Craniofacial Surgery, vol. 32, no. 8, pp. 2802–2807, 2021.
 DOI: 10.1097/SCS.0000000000007988.
-OpenAI.
-"Whisper: Open-source model for speech recognition."
-Available: https://openai.com/research/whisper.